JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms.md

 I took the landing and services part from screwfast.

-Then the idea of the `localhost:4321/property` section, that it is filterable by tags - from astro-nomy.
+Then the idea of the `localhost:4321/property` section, that it is filterable by tags - from the astro-nomy theme.

 Together with this [improved Instagram like gallery component](https://github.com/JAlcocerT/real-estate-moi/blob/main/ScrewFastMoiRealEstate/src/components/InstagramGallery.astro), with load more, zoom in and arrow key navigation.